+Note.
+For each cell, the first number is the mean, the number in [square brackets] is the standard deviation, and the number in (round brackets) is the number of participants in that condition.

+Manipulation checks and other measures

-We analyzed the manipulation checks for Question 2, and found that 53.3% of participants (639 out of 1200) responded that the prompted individual was not someone they knew personally.
-We did not find support for a difference between the percentage of participants who responded that the average person had heard of the celebrity in the negative celebrity conditions (52.8%, 316 out of 599) compared to the positive celebrity conditions (50.2%, 302 out of 601; χ2 = 0.66, p = 0.40).
-Moreover, we did not find support for a main effect of gender on knowing the celebrity personally (F(1, 1196) = 2.88, p = .090, η² = 0.00, 90% CI [0.00, 0.01]) or if thinking if the average person has heard of the celebrity (F(1, 1196) = 2.49, p = .115, η² = 0.00, 90% CI [0.00, 0.01]); nor did we find support for an interaction effect of gender and valence on knowing the celebrity personally (F(1, 1196) = 0.57, p = .451, η² = 0.00, 90% CI [0.00, 0.00]) or if thinking if the average person has heard of the celebrity (F(1, 1196) = 0.25, p = .617, η² = 0.00, 90% CI [0.00, 0.00]).
+We analyzed the manipulation checks, and found that 53.3% of participants (639 out of 1200) responded that the prompted individual was not someone they knew personally.
+We did not find any indication for differences between the percentage of participants who responded that the average person had heard of the celebrity in the negative celebrity conditions (52.8%, 316 out of 599) compared to the positive celebrity conditions (50.2%, 302 out of 601; χ2 = 0.66, p = 0.40).

+Valence and manipulation direction interaction

-We then ran a two way ANOVA on the main effects of manipulation direction and valence on purchase intentions in the contagion manipulations, and one-way ANOVAs on the main effect of manipulation direction on purchase intentions and pleasure from wearing in different manipulations; the descriptives for these DVs are summarized in Table 8.
+We ran a two way ANOVA for valence and manipulation direction on willingness to purchase and pleasantness of wearing for both physical contact manipulations and market demand.

-Table 8 Experiment 2: Descriptive statistics